Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 The osteopathic approach to medicine is humanistic, integrated, and innovative.

-Diverging from the traditional approach seen in many medical schools, our Doctor of Osteopathic Medicine (DO) program offers students unique exposure interactive learning environments.
-Through a comprehensive curriculum that includes standardized patient encounters, human-patient simulations, modern medical technology, interprofessional education activities, an ultrasound program, and clinical skills labs, our students gain practical and essential experience in identifying and addressing patient needs.
+Our Doctor of Osteopathic Medicine (DO) program offers students unique exposure interactive learning environments.
+Through a comprehensive curriculum that includes early clinical experiences through standardized patient encounters and human-patient simulations, modern medical technology, interprofessional education activities, an ultrasound program, and clinical skills labs, our students gain practical and essential experience in identifying and addressing patient needs.

 Preparatory Programs